 This exhibit is designed to reveal immense history behind 227 Abolitionist Place Museum Heritage Center which is located in NYC.
 The goal of this project is to allow visitors to learn the history of African American and the Underground Railroad in NYC without too much reading.
 We build an interactive exhibit which can allow people to communicate with the abolitionist through a telephone.
 Also, visitors can watch the stereoscope to view the historical situation.
 The exhibit also serves to raise awareness of the roots of slavery in New York.

-Worked as User researcher, designer, and engineer in a team of 3 people.
+Worked as User researcher, UX designer, and engineer in a 3-person team.

 Method: Field Study, Persona, User Journey, MVP, Agile, video editing, 3D printing and Laser cutting.